Henry MacCormac (dermatologist): Early life and background

 Henry MacCormac was born in 1879 in Belfast, Ireland to John MacCormac and Lucie MacCormac, née Purdon.
-Henry MacCormac was the named for his paternal grandfather, Dr Henry MacCormac, a notable physician in Belfast during the early to late nineteenth century.
+Henry MacCormac was the named for his paternal grandfather, Dr Henry MacCormac, a physician in Belfast during the early to late nineteenth century.

 Education

 Henry MacCormac was educated at the University of Edinburgh and graduated MB.ChB. in 1903.
 He qualified as a member of the Royal College of Physicians of England shortly thereafter.